 1. Setup

 1.1.
-Prepare 1 L of 1x aCSF using the following reagent (in mM): 125 NaCl, 26 NaHCO3, 2.3 KCl, 1.26 KH2PO4, 1.3 Mg2SO4·7H2O, 2.5 CaCl2, 25 glucose (Table 1).
+Prepare 1 L of 1x aCSF (in mM): 125 NaCl, 26 NaHCO3, 2.3 KCl, 1.26 KH2PO4, 1.3 Mg2SO4·7H2O, 2.5 CaCl2, 25 glucose (Table 1).
 Use this solution for the recovery chamber and subsequent recordings.

-1.1.1.
-Store aCSF as a 10x stock solution that contains NaCl, NaHCO3, KCl, and KH2PO4.
+NOTE: Store aCSF as a 10x stock solution that contains NaCl, NaHCO3, KCl, and KH2PO4.
 Store Mg2SO4·7H2O and CaCl2 as 1 M stock solutions.
 Prepare the working solution on the day of experiment from the above stock solutions, and add glucose before adjusting the final volume with 18 MΩ water.

 NOTE: Depending on the brain region or mouse strain, chilled aCSF can be also used for transcardial perfusion with success11,15,26.

 1.2.
-Prepare 300 mL of NMDG-aCSF using the follow reagents (in mM): 135 NMDG, 1 KCl, 1.2 KH2PO4, 1.5 MgCl2, 0.5 CaCl2, 20 choline bicarbonate, 10 glucose (Table 1).
+Prepare 300 mL of NMDG-aCSF (in mM): 135 NMDG, 1 KCl, 1.2 KH2PO4, 1.5 MgCl2, 0.5 CaCl2, 20 choline bicarbonate, 10 glucose (Table 1).
 This volume of NMDG-aCSF is sufficient for both transcardial perfusion and cutting steps.

-1.2.1.
-Store NMDG-aCSF as a 3x stock solution at 4 °C. Prepare working solution on the day of the experiment; add choline bicarbonate and glucose before adjusting the final volume with 18 MΩ water.
+NOTE: Store NMDG-aCSF as a 3x stock solution at 4 °C. Prepare working solution on the day of the experiment; add choline bicarbonate and glucose before adjusting the final volume with 18 MΩ water.
 Bubble the solution with 95%O2/5%CO2 to buffer it, and saturate with oxygen.

 NOTE: NMDG stock starts as highly alkaline, and requires concentrated hydrochloric acid (HCl) to adjust pH to ~7.4.
-Addition of hydrochloric acid should be slow once below pH 8, as even a small surplus of HCl can precipitously acidify the solution to pH 3.
+Addition of hydrochloric acid should be slow once below pH 8, as it is easy to acidify the solution to ~pH 3 with excess HCl.
 This adjustment should be done prior to adding divalent cations.
 This NMDG-aCSF recipe is sodium-free.
 Previously published NMDG recipes use 30 mM NaHCO3 for buffering, which results in 30 mM sodium present in NMDG-aCSF13,20.

 1.3.
 Set the vibrating microtome cutting tray and mounting disk to -20 °C.